Intellection/docker-elasticsearch-curator/README.md

 # docker-elasticsearch-curator

-Elasticsearch Curator helps you curate, or manage, your Elasticsearch indices and snapshots
+Elasticsearch Curator helps you curate, or manage, your Elasticsearch indices and snapshots.